Why Your .NET MAUI Layout Breaks Across Devices and How to Fix It

 </ContentPage>

-When alignment feels difficult, the hierarchy is usually the culprit, not MAUI.
+When alignment feels complicated, the issue is almost always hierarchy, not properties.

 3. Avoid hardcoded sizes